 The short answer is yes.
 However, you will have to inform your mortgage lender and the IRS.
 It is important to be as transparent as possible with regard to your intentions for your properties, or else you might find yourself in serious legal trouble.
 Mortgage lenders want to be certain that you’re using the property the way you originally intended to.
 If fraud is discovered, you may face hefty penalties — and even prison time.

 Mortgage rates vary by lender and tax requirements aren’t set in stone.
 It’s important to consult a tax professional or lender to find out how you can get the best rates for your second home or investment property.
+Having good knowledge about a Second home vs investment property mortgage will definitely help you make better decisions in investing in real estate.

 Luxury Property Care works with the best in the industry to provide our clients with sound advice regarding their investments.
-If you’re thinking of purchasing a second home or investment property, give us a call today.
+If you’re thinking of purchasing a second home or property investment solution, give us a call today.
 We would love to offer our expertise to help you obtain the right financing for your properties.